codepath/android_guides/Push-Notifications-Setup-for-Parse.md

 #### Client Issues

-* If you are using Facebook's Stetho library with your Android client, you can see the LogCat statements and verify that GCM tokens are being registered by API calls to the `/parse/classes/_Installation` endpoint:
+* If you are using Facebook's [[Stetho library|Debugging-with-Stetho]] with your Android client, you can see the LogCat statements and verify that GCM tokens are being registered by API calls to the `/parse/classes/_Installation` endpoint:

 ```
 : Url : http://192.168.3.116:1337/parse/classes/_Installation